 Clinton’s visit evoked memories of his 1992 barnstorming trip across South Georgia when his name was on the ballot.
 His aides dubbed that campaign blitz, which started in Columbus and ended in Valdosta, the “Bubbas for Bill” tour.

 This time, though, Clinton’s stops didn’t involve large rallies or a lengthy caravan that stretched into the horizon.
-Instead, organizers put the former president in smaller settings with more personal interaction with voters.
+Instead, organizers put the former president in smaller settings.
+There was even an impromptu stop at a McDonald’s, where startled staffers posed for a selfie.

-He praised Harris’ economic plan as the best proposal to bring down the costs of groceries, and blamed Republicans for the “cynicism” of rejecting a bipartisan border security bill that could have weakened one of Trump’s main campaign arguments.
+Sporting ostrich skin boots and a camouflage “Harris Walz” cap, Clinton praised Harris’ economic plan and blamed Republicans for the “cynicism” of rejecting a bipartisan border security bill that could have weakened one of Trump’s main campaign arguments.

-And he highlighted the stakes of Georgia’s vote.
-Georgia is one of seven competitive battlegrounds that could decide the November race, and both campaigns are devoting more time and attention in the state as early in-person voting begins on Tuesday.
+Clinton also highlighted the stakes of Georgia’s vote.
+Georgia is one of seven battlegrounds that could decide the November race, and both campaigns are devoting more time and attention in the state as early in-person voting begins Tuesday.

 “I don’t know if we can make it without Georgia.
-But I know this: They’ve got one heck of a hill to climb if we do win Georgia,” said Clinton.
+But I know this: They’ve got one heck of a hill to climb if we do win Georgia,” Clinton said.
 “It won’t hurt Mr. Trump to climb a few more hills.
 I’ll even pray for him.
 But not to get to the top before we do.”

-He had a similar message in Albany, where he reminded Democrats their support helped elect U.S. Sens.
-Jon Ossoff and Raphael Warnock in 2021 and flip control of the Senate.
+He had a similar message in Albany, where he reminded Democrats that their support helped elect Jon Ossoff and Raphael Warnock in 2021 to flip control of the U.S. Senate.

 “They want you to go to sleep, to think you don’t make a difference,” Clinton said.
 “And you may make more of a difference than you ever had.”